-Description: The use of any type of protective stabilization in the treatment of infants, children, adolescents, or persons with special health care needs is a topic that concerns health care providers, care givers, and the public.
-52-60 The broad definition of protective stabilization is the restriction of patient's freedom of movement, with or without the patient's permission, to decrease risk of injury while allowing safe completion of treatment.
+• Description: The use of any type of protective stabilization in the treatment of infants, children, adolescents, or patients with special health care needs is a topic that concerns health care providers, care givers, and the public.
+28,76,84-91 The broad definition of protective stabilization is the restriction of patient's freedom of movement, with or without the patient's permission, to decrease risk of injury while allowing safe completion of treatment.
 The restriction may involve another human(s), a patient stabilization device, or a combination thereof.
-The use of protective stabilization has the potential to produce serious consequences, such as physical or psychological harm, loss of dignity, violation of a patient's rights, and even death.
-Because of the associated risks and possible consequences of use, the dentist is encouraged to evaluate thoroughly its use on each patient and possible alternatives.61
+The use of protective stabilization has the potential to produce serious consequences, such as physical or psychological harm, loss of dignity, and violation of a patient's rights.
+Stabilization devices placed around the chest may restrict respirations; they must be used with caution, especially for patients with respiratory compromise (eg, asthma) and/or who will receive medications (ie, local anesthetics, sedatives) that can depress respirations.
+Because of the associated risks and possible consequences of use, the dentist is encouraged to evaluate thoroughly its use on each patient and possible alternatives.
+76,92 Careful, continuous monitoring of the patient is mandatory during protective stabilization.76,92

 Partial or complete stabilization of the patient sometimes is necessary to protect the patient, practitioner, staff, or the parent from injury while providing dental care.
 Protective stabilization can be performed by the dentist, staff, or parent with or without the aid of a restrictive device.
-The dentist always should use the least restrictive, but safe and effective, protective stabilization.
-The use of a mouth prop in a compliant child is not considered protective stabilization.
+76,92 The dentist always should use the least restrictive, but safe and effective, protective stabilization.^{76,92} The use of a mouth prop in a compliant child is not considered protective stabilization.

-The need to diagnose, treat, and protect the safety of the patient, practitioner, staff, and parent should be considered for the use of protective stabilization.
-The decision to use protective stabilization should take into consideration:
+The need to diagnose, treat, and protect the safety of the patient, practitioner, staff, and parent should be considered prior to the use of protective stabilization.
+The decision to use protective stabilization must take into consideration:

-- 1. alternative behavior guidance modalities;

-- 2. dental needs of the patient;
+- 1. alternative behavior guidance modalities; - 2. dental needs of the patient;

-- 3. the effect on the quality of dental care;

-- 4. the patient's emotional development;

-- 5. the patient's physical considerations.
+- 3. the effect on the quality of dental care; - 4. the patient's emotional development; - 5. the patient's medical and physical considerations.

 Protective stabilization, with or without a restrictive device, performed by the dental team requires informed consent from a parent.
 Informed consent must be obtained and documented in the patient's record prior to use of protective stabilization.
 Due to the possible aversive nature of the technique, informed consent also should be obtained prior to a parent's performing protective stabilization during dental procedures.
-Furthermore, when appropriate, an explanation to the patient regarding the need for restraint, with an opportunity for the patient to respond, should occur.62
+Furthermore, when appropriate, an explanation to the patient regarding the need for restraint, with an opportunity for the patient to respond, should occur.
+76,79,93

 In the event of an unanticipated reaction to dental treatment, it is incumbent upon the practitioner to protect the patient and staff from harm.
-Following immediate intervention to assure safety, if techniques must be altered to continue delivery of care, the dentist must have informed consent for the alternative methods.
+Following immediate intervention to assure safety, if techniques must be altered to continue delivery of care, the dentist must have informed consent for the alternative methods.75